Build your author platform: 10 tips from a pro

 Her books have also served as calling cards, drawing invitations to speak before parents and educators, and have attracted major corporations such as Johnson & Johnson and Learning Curve West who seek her wisdom in consulting on children’s products and issues.

 Michele has become the premier parenting guru on the Today Show, appearing regularly on a broad variety of topics.
-She blogs at Dr. Michele Borba’s Parenting Secrets at NBC’s iVillage and is a contributor on many other websites.
+She blogs at Dr. Michele Borba’s Parenting Secrets at NBC’s iVillage and is a contributor to many other websites.

 The corporate logos pictured here indicate only a portion of Michele’s long list of credits — but remember that this platform has taken more than ten years to build.
 We spoke recently about her experience building an author platform, and she passed along these great suggestions.